Skip to main content

 Making the Sample Application Multi-Tenant

 First, change the display part.
+Let's rewrite the whole part below.

 public function index(Request $request)